|

 of the woodland birds are surprisingly colourful

-birds including redbilled woodhoopoe, Knysna woodpecker,
+birds including redbilled woodhoopoe, Knysna

-paradise flycatcher, Knysna lourie and lesser
+woodpecker, paradise flycatcher, Knysna lourie

-doublecollared sunbird.
-While at the lakes, wetlands
+and lesser doublecollared sunbird.
+While at

-kingfishers, blacksmith plovers and Egyptian geese.
+plovers and Egyptian geese.

 SEASONS